 Select other energy-saving options

-In Energy Saver preferences, choose options that make it easier to save energy.
+In Battery or Energy Saver preferences, choose options that make it easier to save energy.
 For example, if you allow other computers to access the shared resources on your Mac—such as shared printers or Music playlists—while it’s in sleep you may be able to put your Mac to sleep more often.

 On your Mac, choose Apple menu > System Preferences, then do one of the following:

 If you’re using a Mac notebook computer: Click Battery .